 Time Out says

-A bloodless and boneheaded orgy of computer-generated destruction, San Andreas is the latest work from the visionary director behind Cats & Dogs: The Revenge of Kitty Galore.
-The story, such as it is, centers around Ray (Johnson), a buff angel sent from heaven to save helpless women who are trapped by, in or under heavy things.
-A former Army pilot who now flies a rescue helicopter for the city of L.A., Ray is in the cockpit of his chopper when he sees a highway implode beneath him.
-His first task is to rescue his wife downtown—once that’s accomplished, it’s off to the Bay Area to retrieve their college-bound daughter (Alexandra Daddario).
-Lest you think the unprecedented natural calamity won’t bring Ray and Emma back together, her sleazy new boyfriend is an architect, and earthquakes sure do hate architects.
+San Andreas is a bloodless and boneheaded orgy of computer-generated destruction.
+The story, such as it is, centres around Ray (Johnson), a buff angel sent from heaven to save helpless women who are trapped by, in or under heavy things.
+A former army pilot who now flies LA’s rescue helicopter, Ray is in the cockpit of his chopper when he sees a highway implode beneath him.
+His first task is to rescue his wife downtown, then he off to retrieve their student daughter (Alexandra Daddario).

-Campy but never campy enough and far too numbingly artificial to ever drum up any real suspense or sense of awe, the film has a scale that's squandered on visual witlessness.
+Campy but never campy enough, the film is far too numbingly artificial to ever drum up any real suspense or sense of awe.
 Despite having the destructive powers of God at his disposal, director Petyon fails to conjure a single compelling set piece.
-Instead, his movie’s appeal is limited to whatever charm Johnson can muster from thin air and the genius of seismologist Paul Giamatti, who gets to look in the camera and say ominous things like “People need to know that the shaking is not over.”
+Instead, his movie’s appeal is limited to whatever charm Johnson can muster from thin air and the genius of seismologist Paul Giamatti, who gets to look in the camera and say ominous things like "People need to know that the shaking is not over."
 Sadly, you won’t feel a thing.

 Cast and crew